-Core area “Sustainable economic development, training and employment” Developing infrastructure and promoting the local economy
+Core area “Sustainable economic development, training and employment” Developing rural infrastructure and value chains

 Coconut seller at Lakka Beach ferry terminal